Air strikes hit Islamic State pocket as Syrian fighters press attack

 The United Nations human rights chief Michelle Bachelet said earlier on Tuesday that some 200 families remained trapped and called for their safe passage out.

-U.S. Army General Joseph Vote, head of U.S. Central Command, told reporters traveling with him in Syria on Monday that the SDF was moving cautiously.
+U.S. Army General Joseph Votel, head of U.S. Central Command, told reporters traveling with him in Syria on Monday that the SDF was moving cautiously.

-“They’ve got a lot of civilians in there, they hold some Syrian Democratic Force prisoners and they are using them as human shields,” he said of Islamic State.
+“They’ve got a lot of civilians in there, they hold some Syrian Democratic Force prisoners and they are using them as human shields,” Votel said of Islamic State.

+Abdulkarim Omar, co-chair of foreign relations in the region held by the SDF, said the SDF had captured around 800 foreign Islamic State insurgents.
+Around 700 of their wives and 1,500 of their children were also in camps in Syria, with dozens more fighters and relatives arriving each day.

 The jihadists lost most of their territory in 2017 in both Iraq and Syria to separate military campaigns by the SDF and the Iraqi and Syrian governments.